 All of our Meteorites are 100% Genuine Specimens & come with a Certificate of Authenticity!

-This small meteorite is from the NWA 869 strewn field, near Tindouf, Algeria.
+This meteorite slice is from the NWA 869 strewn field, near Tindouf, Algeria.
 Currently classified as an L5 Common Chondrite, it shows brecciation and even carbon inclusions.

 This North West African common chondrite was obtained from a Berber collector who found it in the region around the Tindouf, to the South of Agadir.
 The exact location of the strewn field (discovered in 2000) has been kept a closely guarded secret by its finders!